Rahmenordnung/project-M/README.md

 Where one can discover interesting projects and people with whom to program toghether .

 ## <a name="Content"></a>Content
-The text for section aside of the Concerts and Gigs was copied from the  [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) in the first box of the acordeon, and ["The Guardian"](https://www.theguardian.com/commentisfree/2018/nov/01/apu-simpsons-hero) article in the 3rd box of the same section.
+The text for section aside of the Concerts and Gigs was copied from the  [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) in the first box of the acordeon, and [The Guardian](https://www.theguardian.com/commentisfree/2018/nov/01/apu-simpsons-hero) article in the 3rd box of the same section.
 In the second section I used the text from Youtube´s page from  [Tryworld channel.](https://www.youtube.com/watch?v=UWaEzRBii_g)

 ## <a name="Media"></a>Media ##